 Even rarer than the above-mentioned model are survival knives with a fully serrated blade.
 These knives are a pretty bad idea.

 They have all the bad attributes of a knife and none of the good attributes of a saw, being unergonomic and difficult to use for any length of time.

 Survival knives with saw teeth on the spine of the blade may be worthwhile if you don’t mind giving up easy battoning in the bargain.

 What about the Survival Kit?
 It’s a Survival Knife!

 Some survival knives are multi-purpose items, with some being entire all-in-one survival kits!
 Confusing, right?

 I’ll offer only this one piece of advice: do not purchase a survival knife that has the round, hollow handle or has a cap which unscrews (or worse, the entire handle unscrews) to allow access to a compartment for storing of survival supplies.

-These knives are almost invariably weak unless made by companies with fanatical devotion good design and quality control.
+These knives are almost invariably weak unless made by companies with fanatical devotion to good design and quality control.